-As well as her role as CCG chief officer, Melanie is also the executive lead for the Norfolk and Waveney Health and Care Partnership, which brings together health and care organisations to transform services for local people.
+As well as her role as CCG chief executive, Melanie is also the executive lead for the Norfolk and Waveney Health and Care Partnership, which brings together health and care organisations to transform services for local people.

 Melanie joined NHS Great Yarmouth and Waveney CCG in February 2017, leading it from a rating of ‘inadequate’ to ‘good’ in one year.
 In April 2019 she was appointed Chief Officer for all five NHS Clinical Commissioning Groups in Norfolk and Waveney, as they began the process to merge and form our CCG today.
 Prior to this Melanie was chief officer of NHS Southend CCG, where she led the organisation through challenging times, providing financial stability whilst developing joint working arrangements with the local council and the neighbouring CCG.